-- The Medical University of Pleven was founded in 1974 and is generally regarded as one of the best institutions in Bulgaria for studying medicine.
+- The Pleven Medical University was founded in 1974 and is generally regarded as one of the best institutions in Bulgaria for studying medicine.

 - Students who come from non-English speaking countries can do an English language course to prepare for their studies.

 - The academic hospital associated with the university boasts state of the art equipment and research facilities.

 - 60 highly trained professors and 300 adjunct and assistant professors are employed at the university, many being members of renowned scientific and medical communities worldwide.

 - The institution’s library open in 1974 and has already collected over 74,000 volumes of medical bibliographies in both English and Bulgarian.

 - The university campus is a welcoming and vibrant place for students and comes with top of the range accommodation on campus.